hanzopgp/CleanCodeMemento/README.md

 # Personal advices

 - If a function returns a boolean and performs a test, its name should start by 'is'
+- Use brackets even when the following code is one line long, or put the line on the same line.

 <hr>